Discalced Carmelite Friars of San Antonio

 The Discalced Carmelite Friars of San Antonio live to seek union with God in Jesus Christ and to make him known and loved in the spirit of St. Thérèse and the Order of the Blessed Virgin Mary of Mt.
 Carmel through prayer, fraternal life, and ministry.

-Want to learn more about the Discalced Carmelite Order?
+Learn more about the Discalced Carmelite Order

 Friars - Nuns - Seculars: San Antonio Community or Find Your Local Community